831 total views, 3 views today

 Most of you who jumped on this blog post might be curious that how I started getting affiliate sales on Amazon Associates.
-It pretty much seems impossible to generate affiliate sales until you don’t hit the bullseye.
-I have been there when I kept putting out articles and videos, but nothing moved the needle.
+It pretty much seems impossible to generate affiliate sales until you hit the bullseye.
+I have been there; I kept putting out articles and videos, but nothing moved the needle.

 I’m happy to report that now I have started getting affiliate sales on Amazon Associates, and I couldn’t be more excited.
 I’ve decided to share some nuggets of wisdom with others, so that other niche site builders and beginner affiliate bloggers could also win.